akullpp/awesome-java/README.md

 - [PrimeFaces](https://primefaces.org) - JSF framework with both free and commercial/support versions and frontend components.
 - [Ratpack](https://ratpack.io) - Set of libraries that facilitate fast, efficient, evolvable and well-tested HTTP applications.
 - [Takes](https://github.com/yegor256/takes) - Opinionated web framework which is built around the concepts of True Object-Oriented Programming and immutability.
-- [Vaadin](https://vaadin.com/home) - Event-driven framework built on top of GWT.
-Uses server-side architecture with Ajax on the client side.
+- [Vaadin Flow](https://vaadin.com/flow) - Event-driven framework that uses standard web components.
+Server-side architecture with Ajax on the client side.

 ## Resources